 Note that this mode is only available if particle types have been defined, i.e. if the particle property

-belong to the same molecule, i.e. which have matching values of the
+are part of the same molecule, i.e. which have matching values of the

 Molecule Identifier property.

 The modifier lets you optionally specify a lower cutoff value.
-It effectively restricts the generation of bonds to a range with a lower and an upper bound.
+It effectively restricts the generation of bonds to a distance range with a lower and an upper bound.

 OVITO stores a triplet of integer numbers with every bond in the